Southeastern Fisheries

 Association, Inc.

-Join the Southeastern Fisheries Association (SFA) to protect fishermen’s rights, ensure access to seafood for all, and support sustainable fishing practices.
+Southeastern Fisheries Association (SFA) goal is to protect fishermen’s rights, ensure access to seafood for all, and support sustainable fishing practices.

 Make an impact—become a member today!